splunk/splunk-operator/docs/K8SCollectors.md

     - The `-l` option is used to specify whether you want to limit the collection of data by avoiding `kubectl describe` commands.
 The kubectl describe command outputs `are` collected by default.
 There is an issue in K8s with creating too many clients for describe commands (https://github.com/kubernetes/kubernetes/issues/91913).
 In internal testing these messages have not caused any issues.
 However, to avoid the warning messages as well to protect your network bandwidth if limited, you can set the `-l` option to `true`.
 Example of a warning message from the K8s cluster:

             W0419 14:46:10.239590   21927 exec.go:203] constructing many client instances from the same exec auth config can cause performance problems during cert rotation and can exhaust available network connections; 1478 clients constructed calling "aws-iam-authenticator"
-    - The `-s` option is used to specify whether sensitive K8s secret data needs to be collected.
-Secret data is not collected by default.
-Set to `true` if you want the script to collect secret data.
+    - The `-s` option is used to specify whether K8s secret object metadata needs to be collected.
+Secret object metadata is not collected by default.
+Set to `true` if you want the script to collect secret object metadata.
+Note: The sensitive secret data is `NOT`collected.

 - After you run the script, wait until you see the message `All data required collected under folder <target_folder>`